rlmgieseking/crease-pattern-generator/README.md

 ## Input file format

 The script reads a text-based input file and uses the information in that file to generate the output.
-The input format is fairly flexible about spacing, capitalization, number of lines, etc. Several example input files are included in the `examples` directory.
+The input format is flexible about spacing, number of options per line, etc. The input is not case-sensitive.
+Several example input files are included in the `examples` directory.

+The input interpreter is set up to correct errors and give a final model as often as possible.
+If an invalid value is given (for example, a non-numerical value for an option that needs a number), the script will use the default value of that option.
+If the same option is defined twice within the same block, the script will only use the value that is defined first.

 ### Comments